microcks/microcks.io/content/blog/continuous-testing-all-your-apis.md

 But using Microcks for testing will also ensure you will be able to reconnect the dots and validate everything - automatically!
 The better being that Microcks allows testing of REST API using the same tooling and the same code as the ones used for event-driven API.

-That is what we have done using the following CI/CD pipeline.
+That is what we have demonstrated using the following CI/CD pipeline.
 For each and every code change in the Git repository, this pipeline is:

 * Building and deploying the application - pretty classic 😉
 * Starting a first parallel branch where it will ask Microcks to listen to the Kafka topic used by the application to publish messages.
 This is the `test-asyncapi` step,